 The fine, branching tendrils that extend from a neuron often traverse great distances to form connections with their target cells.
 Tracing those connections is a major goal for scientists who want to understand exactly how the brain processes information, but technical obstacles have hindered the effort.
 Now, scientists at the Howard Hughes Medical Institute’s Janelia Research Campus have traced the complete paths of several neurons through the entire brain of a mouse, using technology they say can be scaled up to enable a larger mapping effort.

 A multidisciplinary project team of Janelia scientists reports the development of a new imaging platform that combines a high-speed, high-resolution light microscope with new sample preparation methods and powerful image processing software to efficiently map neuronal projections cell by cell.
-They published their research online on January 20, 2016 in the journal eLife.
+They published their research onlineexternal link, opens in a new tab on January 20, 2016 in the journal eLife.
 “Being able to identify the targets of single neurons has been very difficult to do in the past,” says Michael Economo, a research scientist at Janelia who is the first author of the publication.
 “This microscope should really make that process more efficient.”

 “The goal of the project is to see where individual neurons in the brain send their messages, and to do this at scale,” says project leader Jayaram Chandrashekar.
 Ultimately, he says, the MouseLight team aims to trace the projections of thousands of neurons, a small percentage of the 70 million neurons in the mouse brain, but a huge increase over the handful of projections that have been reconstructed to date.
 “To do this,” he says, “we need to be able to follow individual neurons right from their cell body all the way to their termini, so we need very good resolution, and we need speed.
 The current technology lets us do both of these things.”

-"Future studies will need to build on this progress made by Economo et al., and may require the development of new technologies that do not require sparse labeling in order to accurately and simultaneously reconstruct many neurons within a single brain," write Alexandre Albanese and Kwanghun Chung of the Massachusetts Institute of Technology in a commentary in eLife.
+“Future studies will need to build on this progress made by Economo et al., and may require the development of new technologies that do not require sparse labeling in order to accurately and simultaneously reconstruct many neurons within a single brain,” write Alexandre Albanese and Kwanghun Chung of the Massachusetts Institute of Technology in a commentary in eLifeexternal link, opens in a new tab.
 "Nevertheless, by bringing neuroscientists closer to the possibility of creating full-resolution projectome maps of the brain, this work represents an important milestone in our understanding of the brain."

 Although scientists are beginning to map out how different areas of the mouse brain connect to one another, they have little understanding of the cell-to-cell variation that exists within these broader connections.
 “There’s a major mystery about how many projection types there are, and this problem has been addressed in a very piecemeal manner,” says Karel Svoboda, a Janelia group leader who helped guide the development of the MouseLight project.